SimonSubokLee/ston-docs-son/admin/intro.kr.rst

   The worst case is when all users are requesting different parts of a massive volume file to the server.

   ``STON`` supports unlimited caching file size.
-  The Ston edge server always guarantees powerful performance by properly swapping between memory and disk.
+  The STON edge server always guarantees powerful performance by properly swapping between memory and disk.

 - **Processing Range Request**